Robusta And Arabica

 This is why Arabica farmers have maintained groves of tall trees to provide shade and wind protection for delicate Arabica plants.

-And this is also why Arabica coffee farmers have laboriously hand picked their crop.
+And this is also why Arabica coffee farmers with small sized and highly elevated land have laboriously hand picked their crop.
 It's all in the pursuit of better taste and quality.

 As for those people who make the claim that “specialty grade Robusta” can compete with and substitute for specialty grade Arabica, then why create a whole new scoring system for Robusta when we already have a scoring system for coffee?